Extra, Extra! Read All About It

-Students will be able to write opinion pieces that introduce the topic, state an opinion, supply a reason for the opinion, and provide closure.
+Students will be able to write opinion pieces that introduce the topic, state an opinion, supply a reason for the opinion, use linking words, and provide closure.

 - Call students together.
 Pass out copies of newspapers for students to look through.

 - Ask students about the different types of articles they see.
 Potential guiding questions include: What are some of the topics?
 Are they based on facts (things that can be proven) or opinions (personal beliefs)?